-- However, where the matter is more serious, or you feel that your manager has not addressed your concern, or you prefer not to raise it with them for any reason, you should contact one of the following:
+However, where the matter is more serious, or you feel that your manager has not addressed your concern, or you prefer not to raise it with them for any reason, you should contact one of the following:

-- Associate Director of People& Compliance
+- Associate Director of People & Compliance - Safe Call external reporting service.

-- Safecall

-- Contact details are set out at the end of this policy.

-- We will arrange a meeting with you as soon as possible to discuss your concern.
+We will arrange a meeting with you as soon as possible to discuss your concern.
 You may bring a colleague or union representative to any meetings under this policy.
 Your companion must respect the confidentiality of your disclosure and any subsequent investigation.

-- We will take down a written summary

-of your concern and provide you with

-a copy after the meeting.
-We will also

-aim to give you an indication of how we

-propose to deal with the matter.
+We will take down a written summary of your concern and provide you with a copy after the meeting.
+We will also ,aim to give you an indication of how we propose to deal with the matter.